As you start to learn more about gardening, you’ll likely find yourself playing a game of, “garden lingo bingo.”

 One and done.

-Technically, an annual flower plant goes through its entire life cycle within one year (from baby seedling, to flowering, to end of life).
+Technically, an annual flower plant goes through its entire life cycle within one year (from seed, to baby plant, to flowering, to end of life).

 To keep it simple, just remember it all comes back to: